 About our RICS Level 3 Building Survey

 The RICS Level 3 Building Survey is the most comprehensive report of its kind, providing an in-depth analysis of a property’s condition.
 The report also gives advice on any defects found, repairs and maintenance options.
 All surveys with Smith Heritage Surveyors are carried out by highly qualified, local and experienced surveyors.

-RICS Building Surveys are suitable for older, pre-1930s properties or larger, unusual or altered buildings or of non standard construction.
+RICS Building Surveys are suitable for older, pre-1930s properties or larger, unusual or altered buildings or those of non standard construction.
 You should also have a full Building Survey if you are planning any major work for your property.

 What’s included in a RICS Level 3 Building Survey?

 - Jargin free and clear report with clear findings and recommendations

 - High-level inspection of the roof structure, chimneys and rainwater goods using telescopic pole camera or drone

 - Visual inspection of all internal and external building elements, including walls and ceilings, roof and guttering, doors and windows